WHERE VIBE CODERS LEAK THEIR KEYS: 2026 FRONTEND SECRETS REPORT

 How fast is a leaked key abused?

 Public bundles are continuously scraped by credential-harvesting bots indexing GitHub, npm, and deployed sites.
 Industry studies put time-to-first-abuse for high-value keys (AWS, Stripe) at single-digit minutes.
-Our own honeypot data is ongoing — see the Honeypot Supabase study for the live measurement.
+The companion Honeypot Supabase study reproduces the same finding for Supabase anon keys deliberately leaked across seven exposure surfaces.

 Q&A